fzankl/gitbook-plugin-flexible-alerts/README.md

 1. In you gitbook's book.json file, add `modern-alerts` to plugins list.
 2. In pluginsConfig, set base value which is base path to your github or gitlab or other code repo.
 Trailing slash is NOT required.
-3. By default link label will be "Edit This Page".
-You can change it using plugin config label.
+3. By default style 'callout' and headings 'Note', 'Tip', 'Warning', 'Attention' will be used.
+You can change it using plugin configuration via `book.json` or for a single alert in your markdown files.

-Sample `book.json` file for gitbook version 2.0.0+
+**Sample `book.json` file for gitbook version 2.0.0+**

 ```json
 {